radanjovic/react-admin-news-MERN/README.md

 `cd views && npm i`

-Then add .env file with 3 variables:
+Then add .env file with 4 variables:

-MONGO_URI(with your own mongo atlas uri), ACCESS_TOKEN_SECRET(random long string as a secret for creating and verifying access tokens), and REFRESH_TOKEN_SECRET(random long string as a secret for creating and verifying refresh tokens)
+MONGO_URI(with your own mongo atlas uri), ACCESS_TOKEN_SECRET(random long string as a secret for creating and verifying access tokens), REFRESH_TOKEN_SECRET(random long string as a secret for creating and verifying refresh tokens), and DOMAIN(domain for your site - in development: http://localhost:5000)

 Finally, to concurrently run both server and react app, run the command bellow FROM THE MAIN FOLDER: